DestinE-Climate-DT/Climate-DT-catalog/catalogs/obs/catalog/MSWEP/README.md

 of the other. "monthly", "daily" and "3hourly" sources are currently available.
 In order to keep only full years as reference, the data currently extend only till 2024-12-31.

+The default sources ("monthly", "daily", "3hourly") are in zarr format and a "monthly-netcdf" source in netcdf format is available.
-A netcdf and a zarr source are available.
-The nectdf files are grouped on a yearly basis for all time frequencies.
+The nectdf files are grouped on a yearly basis.

 ### Missing data